Greater Fresno Health Organization

 Keeping Covid Under Control

-FREE PCR TESTING
+PCR TESTING

 PCR testing is important for COVID-19 because it is a highly sensitive and specific method for detecting the virus that causes the disease.
 The test works by amplifying a small piece of the virus's genetic material, if present, so that it can be more easily detected.
 This allows our providers to quickly identify individuals who are infected with the virus and take appropriate measures to prevent its spread.
 PCR testing plays a critical role in controlling COVID-19 and in establishing our best diagnosis and recommendations for treatment.